 If you have an allergy, then you already know how frustrating they can be.
 Allergies are disruptive to a person’s everyday life and can even be life-threatening.
 For the millions of people who dread the arrival of spring and pollen or must avoid eating specific foods that cause an allergic reaction, dealing with their allergy can mean discomfort or inconvenience.
 Although it’s not possible to eliminate an allergy entirely with treatment, there are methods for reducing the severity and frequency of reactions and improving uncomfortable symptoms caused by allergies.
-Our allergists and immunologists at the Becker Ear, Nose, and Throat Center in Robbinsville and Princeton are dedicated to helping each individual patient find relief.
+Our allergists and immunologists at Penn Medicine Becker ENT in Robbinsville and Princeton are dedicated to helping each individual patient find relief.
 Our asthma and allergy specialists at our clinics provide allergy testing and treatment for patients who want to improve their quality of life and experience fewer allergy symptoms.